mrfaptastic/Time2/Readme.md

 isAM();            // returns true if time now is AM isPM();            // returns true if time now is PM

-now();             // returns the current time as seconds since Jan 1 1970
+getEpochSecond();             // returns the current time as seconds since Jan 1 1970
 ```

 The time and date functions can take an optional parameter for the time.
 This prevents